John-Nagle/lslutils/regioncrossing.md

 operation to put the avatar back in the vehicle.
 The vehicle's state is then set to a driveable state and control is returned to the user.

-This works, but the user experience is not great.
+This works, but the user experience needs improvement.
 The half-unsit usually results in a bad camera position.
 Teleport permission is required, which requires user interaction every time they get on the vehicle.
 The teleport has all the usual sound and animation effects.
 The use of RLV requires that the avatar wear an active RLV relay.
 If the vehicle is in